canonical/subiquity/documentation/autoinstall-reference.md

 (you can just say "`match: {}`" to match an arbitrary disk)

+The default "lvm" layout will size the root filesystem's LV depending on the size of the disk:

+ * Less than 10 GB: use all remaining space for root filesystem
+ * Between 10-20 GB: 10 GB root filesystem
+ * Between 20-200 GB: use half of remaining space for root filesystem
+ * Greater than 200 GB: 100 GB root filesystem

+The "lvm_use_all_space" layout will use all free space for the root filesystem regardless of its size.

-When using the "lvm" layout, LUKS encryption can be enabled by supplying a password.
+When using the "lvm" or "lvm_use_all_space" layouts, LUKS encryption can be enabled by supplying a password.

     storage:
       layout: